The Transfer Pricing Law Review: Spain

 Tax authorities' weakness is usually lack of consistency when reviewing companies from the same sector and with the same profile in terms of risk and functions, since their reviews are aimed at tax collection rather than technical correctness, which provides taxpayers with an extremely useful resource when litigating.

-Tax disputes over transfer prices are becoming more and more frequent, involving international competent authority procedures and arbitration procedures, which is something Spanish taxpayers should be prepared for.
+Tax disputes over transfer prices are becoming increasingly frequent, involving international competent authority procedures and arbitration procedures, something for which Spanish taxpayers should be prepared.

-1 Raúl Salas Lúcia is a partner and Pilar Vacas Barreda is a tax director at Roca Junyent.
+1 Raúl Salas Lúcia is a partner and Elena Ferrer-Sama Server and Pilar Vacas Barreda are tax directors at Roca Junyent.

 2 The new Section 17 of the Corporation Tax Regulations includes the circumstances to be taken into consideration to determine whether two or more transactions are comparable for these purposes, such as the characteristics of the goods and services involved, the functions and risks assumed by the parties, the contractual terms agreed, and the economic circumstances or the business strategies.